TownyAdvanced/TownyProvinces/README.md

 - :no_entry_sign: ***Claim Blocking***: No town can block the claiming plans of another town.
 - :snake: ***Snake Claiming***: Snake claiming is irrelevant.
 - :doughnut: ***Doughnut Claiming***: Doughnut claiming is irrelevant.
-- :hamburger: ***Town Surrounding*** It is impossible to surround a town with the claims of another town (*e.g. to become un-attackable*).
+- :hamburger: ***Town Surrounding***: A town cannot be surrounded by the claims of another town (*e.g. to become un-attackable*).
-- :no_pedestrians: ***Travel Blocking***: Travel can never be blocked by claims, because province border is always wilderness.
+- :no_pedestrians: ***Travel Blocking***: Travel cannot be blocked by claims, because province border is always wilderness.
 - :railway_track: ***Road Claiming***: Two adjacent towns can easily link up by roads/railways without anyone interfering.
-- :santa: ***Hermits***: Lower town costs in unpopular/harsh regions, to support players with isolationist styles of play.
+- :santa: ***Hermits***: Town costs can be lowered in unpopular regions, to support players with isolationist styles of play.
-- :tent: ***Inactive towns in popular areas***: Raise town upkeep in popular regions, to encourage inactive towns there to fall.
+- :tent: ***Inactive towns in popular areas***: Town upkeep can be raised in popular regions, to encourage inactive towns to fall.

 ## :eye: Map View
 - ![image](https://github.com/TownyAdvanced/TownyProvinces/assets/50219223/b0778012-7023-4372-b599-b5de6a336d4f)